-The sudden death of a child is likely to be very traumatic for all concerned, and that includes the attending doctor.
-Useful guidelines for GPs have been produced by the Foundation for the Study of Infant Deaths.
+The sudden death of a child is likely to be very traumatic for all concerned and that includes the attending doctor.
 Parents are likely to be in a state of shock and any professional attending in such a situation will need to be very sensitive and considerate in their handling of the family.

-- Ask if there is anyone that you can call to come and stay with them, or look after siblings, particularly in the case of single parents.
+- Ask if there is anyone that you can call to come to stay with them, or look after siblings, particularly in the case of single parents.

-In approximately 37% of cases, a postmortem will identify a cause of death:
+In approximately 37% of cases of sudden unexpected deaths in infancy, a post-mortem will identify a cause of death: